CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ### Part II - Working Machine
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
 We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
 The function that does this is [`miovision_api.determine_working_machine()`](sql/function-determine_working_machine.sql) and there is an Airflow dag named [`check_miovision`](/dags/check_miovision.py) that runs the function at 7AM every day to check if all cameras are working.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersections that are not working and from what time to what time that the gaps happen which is helpful in figuring out what has happened.

-### Identifying Weeks with Low or No Volumes

-Some cameras appear to be working just fine, but they are recording weird data!
-This can happen when a camera is knocked off of its normal orientation or because of a road closure.
-We have plotted weekly volumes for `lights` (aka passenger vehicles) and identified weeks where there is
-- no volume recorded
-- low volume recorded.

-Weeks where no volume has been recorded should not be used.
-Weeks where low volumes have been recorded should be investigated further since there may be days within the weeks that have normal volumes.
-The weeks with no or no volumes are stored in a table on the `miovision_api` schema called `miovision_qc`.

-This is a work in progress.
-We are intending to automate this process.

 ## 4. Repulling data
 ### Deleting data to re-run the process